Pneumothorax Treatment & Management

 Pleurodesis

-Talc (5-10 g in 250 mL sterile isotonic sodium chloride solution) is usually insufflated during video-assisted thoracoscopic surgery (VATS) or thoracotomy, but one study of 32 patients demonstrated findings of successful treatment with a chest tube (10% recurrence at 5 y).
+Talc (5-10 g in 250 mL sterile isotonic sodium chloride solution) is usually insufflated during VATS or thoracotomy, but one study of 32 patients demonstrated findings of successful treatment with a chest tube (10% recurrence at 5 years).

 In a large Department of Veterans Affairs study, tetracycline pleurodesis had a 25% recurrence in patients compared with 41% in control subjects.
 However, tetracycline no longer is available for pleurodesis because of stringent manufacturing requirements.
 Nonetheless, its derivatives minocycline and doxycycline have been shown to be successful sclerosing agents.
 Bleomycin was found to be ineffective in rabbits and is expensive.